martin-eden/Embedded-Framework-GetLibs/Readme.md

 Arduino CLI doesn't support this structure.
 Only if all my "libraries" were in global repository.
 Which is not gonna happen.

 (I'm spitting on `semver`.
-I laugh at people suffering submitting "pull requests" when they want to update their library version.
+I'm laughing at people suffering submitting "pull requests" when they want to update their library version.
 I'm sorry for them if they decide to rename or (oh God!) *remove* library because they want so.)